muldjord/occurity/docs/JOBS.md

 * Example 1: `title:This is a title`

 #### category:CATEGORY
-This defines the category applied to the job when adding it to the Job runner dialog.
+This defines the category applied to the job when adding it to the Job Runner dialog.
 More jobs can share the same category.

 * Example 1: `category:Tools`
 * Example 2: `category:Update jobs`